Uploaded image for project: 'JDK'

 void AsyncGetStackTrace(ASGST_CallTrace *trace, jint depth, void* ucontext, uint32_t options);

 This API can be called by profilers to obtain the stack trace of a thread, but it does not guarantee to obtain all frames and works on best-effort basis.
 Its implementation will be at least as stable as AsyncGetCallTrace or the JFR stack walking code, due to fuzzing and stability tests in the JDK and extensive safety checks in the implementation itself.
 The VM fills in information about the frames, the number of frames, and the trace kind.
 The API can be used safely from a separate thread, which is the recommended usage, but can also be used in a signal handler.
-The used jmethodIDs have to be pre-allocated outside a signal handler using JVM/TI when calling the API itself from a signal handler.
 You have explicitly tell the API to walk the same thread via the ASGST_WALK_SAME_THREAD option, this assumes that the passed ucontext comes always from the same thread.
 The caller of the API should allocate the CallTrace array with sufficient memory for the requested stack depth.
 Walked threads are required to be halted during stack walking.

 Parameters: